 The Psychiatry Board Exam is on the difficult side, with a pass rate dipping as low as 75%.
 It’s important to train on different types of questions to understand the pacing of the content, as well the difficulty level of the exam.
 Test your knowledge with some sample Psychiatry Board Review practice questions!

 We suggest using question banks to reinforce concepts and engage with simulated test conditions.
-BoardVitals helps you get ready for the boards with more than 1,400 Psychiatry board review practice questions for your initial certification exam.
+BoardVitals helps you get ready for the boards with more than 1,450 practice Psychiatry test questions for your initial certification exam.

 Sample Psychiatry Board Questions